Bourbon-Maple Pumpkin Seed Caramels are filled with autumn’s best flavors. Dry-roasted pumpkin seeds give them the perfect salty bite!

 Of all the caramel recipes I’ve made over the years, this one ranks high.
 It could be my new favorite of all time.
 Maple syrup and bourbon give the caramels complex flavor, and pumpkin seeds deliver just the right amount of salt and crunch.

-After passing these out to friends and family, someone asked if they could purchase more!
+After these made the rounds through friends, friends-of-friends, and family, someone asked if they could purchase more!

 I still know people who are hesitant to delve into homemade caramel-making.
 There’s no magic involved, but you will need a trusty candy thermometer and a big pot.
-To begin, you’ll put all of the caramel ingredients in the big pot and place it over medium heat.
+To start, put all of the caramel ingredients in the big pot and place it over medium heat.

 I’ve been using a digital probe thermometer for caramel making since 2009.
 I like that it has an alarm that beeps when the bubbling pot is at the right temperature.
 I get distracted easily and beeping things help me.
 Whatever version you use, place the probe in the pot while it’s still cool enough to touch.